 - Broadcast: TEDx Level 2 licensees are permitted to distribute their top four TEDxTalks on non-commercial television.
 See all TEDx Level 2 broadcast and distribution requirements.
 Note: TEDx events cannot air live on television or digital tv.

 The Level 2 status is an internal designator only.
 It should not be used publicly in any way.
 For example, you can not mention your Level 2 status on websites, posters, press releases, social media, printed programs or any other type of media.
 Do not flaunt it.

 You may present your Level 2 status privately to potential sponsors, speakers and broadcasters.

-You will receive a Level 2 license certificate along with your Level 2 license approval.
+If required, we can provide you with a Level 2 license certificate.
 This can be shown, at your discretion, to potential sponsors, speakers and broadcasters.
+Please

 Primary licensees of Level 2 licenses have the option to pay contractors and other members of the team, if financing permits.
 However, the licensee may not take a salary.

 You might consider setting aside 10% of sponsor revenue in a pool to distribute to those who contribute more than 100 hours to organizing your event

 All standard sponsorship rules apply to Level 2 licenses, with the following exceptions and additions:

 - Sponsor approval: Regardless of license status, TEDx licensees are required to fill in the sponsor approval form before approaching companies for support.
 Only when TED has approved the submitted list may you reach out to sponsors.
 Note: Approval needs to be obtained for every new event.
 If you have already secured a partnership with a company for a past TEDx event, you still need approval for any new events they might sponsor.

 - Sponsor limit: There is no limit placed on sponsor budget for Level 2 licensees.